 Why I do what I do

-I teach because teaching allows me to fulfill the fundamental responsibility of ministry: making and maturing believers.
+I teach because teaching allows me to fulfill the fundamental responsibility of ministry: making and maturing disciples.
 This responsibility is discharged through the balance of faith and action, through reading, reflecting on, and appropriating the experiences of others, through the development of healthy relationships, and the choice to be an agent of positive change, regardless of situation or position.
 I want to radiate these priorities.

 I travel, on the other hand, for more selfish reasons.
 Traveling strips off the insulation that accumulates around me.
 Possessions, comforts, food, habits, and a hundred other things dull my senses.
 Travel has an astringent quality.
 It scrapes off the barnacles and opens me up to new ideas, greater self-awareness, the fragility of the environment, and a fresh compassion for those around me.
 I am never more acutely alive than when I move lightly across foreign ground.

 I organize trips to combine these loves.
 Group travel, of course, is not the same as solo travel.
 Both have advantages and disadvantages.
 I enjoy the challenge of experiential education with groups in cross-cultural situations.
 This requires the clear communication of priorities, the careful management of itinerary (hands-off is as important as hands-on; knowing the difference is the trick!), instruction in low-impact strategies of engagement, voiced awareness of human rights issues and democratic initiatives, and the redirection of traveler spending to smaller markets that support the local economy.